-(1) Extended Standalone Statement - See Annex A. According to valuations which were received for December 31, 2017 (as of the Report Release Date, the Company has not prepared new valuations for the income-producing real estate included in this calculation).
-The figure includes receivables that appear under the balance sheet item "Investments, Loans and Receivables" for averaging attributed to real estate.

-(2) The figure includes adjustment to NOI as included in the valuation as of December 31, 2017 and therefore includes, inter alia, the additional NOI for vacant spaces which are not yet fully occupied and spaces that were occupied over the course of 2018 under a whole-year lease.

-(3) Standardized annual NOI rate out of total income-producing investment properties (including vacant space).
-This figure does not constitute the Company's NOI forecast for 2018 and its entire purpose is to reflect the NOI assuming full occupancy for a whole year of all income-producing properties.
+- (1) Extended Standalone Statement See Annex B. The figures are based on an update to the valuations as of June 30, 2018.
+The figure includes receivables that appear under the balance sheet item "Investments, Loans and Receivables" for averaging attributed to real estate. - (2) The figure includes mainly estimates for additional NOI for vacant space not yet occupied, space occupied and to be occupied during 2018 under a whole-year lease, for which value was recorded in the valuation updated as of June 30, 2018 (the main amounts in this item are for the lease-up of the offices in Azrieli Sarona Center in Tel Aviv, in Azrieli Holon center and in Rishonim and for the Company's properties overseas). - (3) Standardized annual NOI rate out of total income-producing investment properties (including vacant space). - (4) This figure does not constitute the Company's NOI forecast for 2018 and its entire purpose is to reflect the NOI assuming full occupancy for a whole year of all income-producing properties.